-- Arrive at the clinic 15 minutes before your appointment time. - Check in at University Reproductive Care (URC), on the 3rd floor. - After you check in, a staff member will meet you and take you to our procedure area on the 1st floor.
+- Arrive at the clinic 15 minutes before your appointment time. - Check in at Center for Reproductive Health and Fertility (CRHF), on the 3rd floor. - After you check in, a staff member will help you go to our procedure area.

 In the Procedure Area